mitmedialab/MediaCloud-Dashboard/README.md

 * pymongo

 ## Managing Users
-The command line tool `userconfig` can be used to add, modify, and remove users.
+The command line tool `userconfig.py` can be used to add, modify, and remove users.

-To see usage, just run `userconfig` with no arguments:
+To see usage, just run `userconfig.py` with no arguments:

-    $ ./userconfig
+    $ python userconfig.py
     Usage:
       userconfig add <username> <password>
       userconfig remove <username>